desicochrane/blogger/src/posts/2018-03-08-fibonacci.md

 }
 ```

-At this point our refactored implementation of `Fib` now contains one recursive call per function.
+At this point our refactored implementation of `Fib` now involves a maximum of one recursive call per function.
 That is we have removed any deferred recursive call operations and we are one step closer to a strict tail-recursive implementation.

 Upon benchmarking this refactored implementation we get quite a performance boost: